 First and foremost you probably want to learn self defence, to feel more confident as you walk down the street and in the unfortunate instance where you might have to use it that you are able to defend yourself effectively– people study martial arts for a variety of other reasons as well and Taekwon Do caters for all these:

 The main difference between most martial arts style is focus.
 Some arts like Taekwon do focus on kicking and striking movements and are very relevant to the modern self defence challenges, while others like Kendo focus on a particular weapon and are more of an artistic form.

 Each martial art is also on a scale of formality to informality.
 Formality is a measure of emphasis on things like training etiquette, ceremony, style of dress, method of addressing seniors etc. Many Korean styles such as Taekwon Do are more formal.
 On the far end of the informal scale you might have a cardio kickboxing class at a local gym.

 Neither formal nor informal is better or worse; it is a matter of preference.
 A more formal style will build character and shape a strong state of mind that carries over into day to day life.
-For others, the formalities may be difficult to grasp and they may wish for something less formal.

 The following is a list of styles, there are many variations on the following, but this is meant as a guide to make you aware of the diversity of the martial arts: